Leo Dos Reis: Youth

 Following his father's footsteps, Dos Reis began playing futsal at a young age at Polaris World Cartagena.
 He then switched to football, moving to Cornellà's youth academy in the 2012–13 season.
 Despite Barcelona showing interest in signing him to their futsal team, Dos Reis remained at Cornellà until 2014–15.
 He eventually joined Barcelona's youth academy in the 2015–16 season, aged 11.
 He was sent back on loan to Cornella in 2020–21.

 On 26 January 2022, Dos Reis signed for Birmingham City, joining their Under-23s squad.
 His contract was extended by 12 months on 17 May.
-He scored scored three goals in nine games for the Under-23s in the first half of the 2021–22 season.
+He scored three goals in nine games for the Under-23s in the first half of the 2021–22 season.